 This is hard because we live in a society that is literally hellbent on control.
 Because, culturally, being self-determining is the supreme value, surrendering control, strikes most people as crazy.
 This view is not merely unchristian, it is anti-Christian.
 It is anti-Christian because being fully committed to your own will is the surest way to evade sainthood.

-Something easy to miss in our reading from Revelation is the revelator asking an elder, “Who are these wearing white robes?”
-To which the elder replies: “These are the ones who have survived the time of great distress.”8 It is always the time of great distress until Christ returns.
+Something easy to miss in our reading from Revelation is an elder asking the revelator, rhetorically, “Who are these wearing white robes?”
+Answering his own question, the elder goes on to say: “These are the ones who have survived the time of great distress.”8 It is always the time of great distress until Christ returns.

 Our reading from 1 John says we are to become “like” Christ.9 Likeness, it bears noting, is not identity.
 You will never be Christ!
 To be children of God through Christ by the power of the Holy Spirit is the greatest gift imaginable.
 This pales in comparison to what we can become.